The stable cooperations of Morava $K$-Theory and the fiber product of automorphism groups of formal group laws: 2-dimensional additive formal group law chunks

 \section{2-dimensional additive formal group law chunks}

-In \cite{H}, we define higher dimensional formal group laws and homomorphisms over a commutative ring.
-The author \cite[Appendix]{I2} constructs graded version of the definitions.
-In fact, we need only a 2-dimensional additive formal group law over an $\FP$-algebra, which leads to the dual Steenrod algebra for an odd prime $p$.
+In \cite[Chapter II]{H}, Hazewinkel defined higher dimensional formal group laws and homomorphisms over a commutative ring.
+In \cite[Appendix]{I2}, the author introduced a graded version of these definitions to describe the dual Steenrod algebra $H_*(H)$ for an odd prime $p$.
+In particular, we need the graded 2-dimensional additive formal group law $G_a$ over a graded $\FP$-algebra, which is given by \eqref{eq:2dimAFGL}.
+The group of quasi-strict automorphisms of $G_a$ induces the Hopf algebra $H_*(H)$ including the exterior part $E(\tau_0,\tau_1,\dotsc)$.